ActiveThis profile is actively maintained

 Royal Golden Eagle Group (RGE), previously known as Raja Garuda Mas, is a global resources-based manufacturing group with companies operating in the palm oil, pulp and paper, cellulose, gas and oil industries.
 The company was founded in 1973 in Singapore, by Sukanto Tanoto, who still chairs it.
 The company employs some 50,000 people and has assets of more than USD 15 billion.

 80 Raffles Place, #50-01 UOB Plaza 1

 The company is owned by its founder Sukanto Tanoto, listed by Forbes as one of Indonesia's richest businessmen.

-APRIL and TPL holdings and suppliers are having profound negative impacts on biodiversity and the climate.
+RGE daughter company APRIL, the affiliated company Toba Pulp Lestari (which is also owned by Mr. Tanoto) and their suppliers, are having profound negative impacts on biodiversity and the climate.
 Many concessions supplying the mills owned by Mr. Tanoto are in areas representing some of the last refuges for the critically endangered Sumatran elephant and Sumatran tiger.
 Forest clearance of these areas pushes these species closer towards extinction.
 Drainage of deep peat soils both for natural forest clearance and for plantation establishment is an issue of global concern due to greenhouse gas emissions: a study released by the University of Helsinki, shows that APRIL's Acacia plantations on peatland in Sumatra release around 80 tons of carbon dioxide per hectare per year.
 Additional concerns include the continued subsidence of peatland areas, caused by drainage, leading to longer terms risks of flooding and inundation.